 Overall Kentucky Tax Picture

 Kentucky is a tax friendly-state for retirees.
 The state does not tax Social Security benefits, and it partially taxes withdrawals from retirement accounts like 401(k) plans and income from private and public pensions.
 Seniors can deduct up to $31,110 of all retirement income, so if your total retirement income from pensions and retirement accounts is less than that amount then you won’t pay income tax on it.
 Kentucky has a flat statewide income tax of 5%.
 Cities and counties can also charge an income tax, and total local income tax rates can range up to 3.55%.

 Property taxes are low in Kentucky.
 The average effective rate is just 0.83%.
 Seniors who are 65 and older are also eligible for a homestead exemption if they own and occupy their homes.
-For 2019-2020 the exemption is $39,300.
+For 2023 and 2024 the exemption is $$46,350.
 That amount is subtracted from the assessed value, the value to which tax rates are applied.
-At the state average effective property tax rate, that makes for savings of around $340.
-The next adjustment, not yet released, will be for the 2021 and 2022 assessment years.

 Sales tax is 6% statewide, and local governments cannot impose their own sales tax.

 Kentucky can be a strong state to retire in because of the beneficial tax picture.
 There is a standard sales tax, low property taxes and the state does not tax social security benefits.
 Most importantly, the state of Kentucky is one of many states that does not impose an estate tax so you’ll only have to keep the federal tax in mind when making your estate plan.